wavetermdev/waveterm/README.md

 * Persistent sessions that can restore state across network disconnections and reboots
 * Searchable contextual command history across all remote sessions (saved locally)
 * Workspaces, tabs, and command blocks to keep you organized
+* AI Integration with ChatGPT (or ChatGPT compatible APIs) to help write commands and get answers inline

 ## Installation